FraserLee/dungeon-note/checklist.md

 - [x] Write Readme

+- [ ] communicate when desync happens
+    - [x] when not connected to sse
+    - [ ] when document date is newer than local date
+        - [ ] provide error state from rust
+        - [ ] receive error state in elm
+    - [ ] overlay with reload button

 - [ ] Split example file into one focused entirely on markdown, and a second more literate one which demonstrates how to structure a document.